MarcGrol/microgen/README.md

 # Microgen

 ## Goal
 Experiment with microservices using go.
+Truly understand how to balance scalability and understandability.

 ## Pros of microservice approach
 - The core of "micro" is to keep services small so you do not have to understand the full big monolith before you can be effective.